 The Corporation does not have a retirement plan for Directors, although it does have a policy on term limits, see "Director Tenure and Term Limits" above.
+The Corporation has also recently adopted a plan to allow Independent Directors to elect to receive some or all their fees as Deferred Stock Units ("DSUs").
+Each such Independent Director can make the election at the end of each calendar year, following which the portion of fees to be paid in DSUs will be credited quarterly, in equal installments.
+When an Independent Director that holds DSUs ceases to be a member of the Board, such Director may redeem their DSUs in multiple tranches, provided that all DSUs must be redeemed by the end of the year, following the year of termination.
 In their capacity as Directors, there are no other arrangements in the Stock Incentive Plan under which Directors are compensated by the Corporation or any of its subsidiaries during the most recently completed financial year.

-The Board adopted a policy requiring Independent Directors and the CEO to invest in and own shares in the Corporation with a value equal to three times the amount of the annual retainer paid to them (or \$120,000 for Independent Directors only).
-Rather than receiving shares as part of their overall remuneration, Independent Directors invest in the Company using their own personal financial resources (outside of blackout periods).
-This demonstrates their commitment to Linamar's future value.
+The Board adopted a policy requiring Independent Directors and the CEO to invest in and own shares in the Corporation with a value equal to three times the amount of the annual retainer paid to them (or \$120,000 for